[wprm-recipe-jump]

 When the fruit comes to a boil, reduce the heat to medium and keep stirring intermittently.

 Cook until the peaches are really soft.
-Mash some of the peaches with the back of a spoon/spatula as the chutney gets cooked.
+Mash some of the peaches with the back of a spoon/spatula as the chutney gets cooked

 The chutney is done when it has reduced down to a jam-like consistency.
 Once the peaches are really soft and chutney has reached a desirable consistency, remove the pan from heat.
 The chutney will thicken as it cools down.